seanmiller9-zz/kazakh-android-tts/README.md

 ## Contributing

 Pull requests are welcome!
 Any feedback from poor audio for certain words is also welcome via opening an issue.

+In addition, feel free to use this project as a basis for another Turkic language TTS service for Android (or any language that's not Turkic for that matter, too!).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments